 First, if you’re a native English speaker, don’t take for granted the power of being able to communicate in English to the standard required.
 You might not be the greatest writer in the world – let’s face it, us academics aren’t – but your writing is enough to satisfy the examiners.

-Second, if you’re speaking English a second language, don’t underestimate the importance of language and grammar fluency and don’t suffer in silence if you struggle with achieving publishable quality.
+Second, if you’re speaking English as a second language, don’t underestimate the importance of language and grammar fluency and don’t suffer in silence if you struggle with achieving publishable quality.
 Worrying about whether your thesis will be good enough will sap your energy, energy you desperately need as you write and plan your thesis.

 Instead, reach out.
 Talk to your supervisors.
 Ask them what they think you can do to improve things.
 Get native speakers to read through your work and ask them what they think.
 And, if you still think your language isn’t good enough, get in touch with us.
 Our job is literally to help people like you overcome problems like this.
 We’ll make your thesis good enough.